Back to articles

 Electrodes

 The instrument has two electrodes, one at each end of the cuvette chamber.
 The electrodes provide electrical pulses to the cell sample.
-The electrodes are of different types: plate, cuvette, and specialized.
-The specialized electrodes are specific to certain cell types.
+The electrodes come in different formats: cuvette electrodes (built into disposable cuvettes), plate electrodes (for cells in multiwell plates), and specialized electrodes such as needle arrays used for in vivo applications.

 High-voltage Supply